top of page

 This performance marks the premiere of A Song for Arran, a new work created by Composer-in-Residence Electra Perivolaris and the children of Kilmory Primary School.
 Developed through a creative process beginning in May 2026, the piece is shaped by the young people of the island itself, reflecting their voices, creativity and shared spirit.

-This performance serves as a prelude to The Brook Street Band’s candlelit concert, The Magic Hour, which follows directly afterwards.
+It's going to be quite an occasion and the performance serves as a beautiful prelude to The Brook Street Band’s candlelit concert, The Magic Hour, which follows directly afterwards.

 The Magic Hour by Candlelight